As the technology needed for energy-efficiency races ahead, the government and private industries alike are hustling to keep up.

 This can easily translate to a national model later on since the projects deal with more universal issues like Power over Ethernet (PoE) deployments in commercial buildings.
 They’ll also deal with lighting, plug loads, and HVAC controls.

 Of course, this is just the tip of the iceberg.
-There are many other ways in which efficiency can be improved upon, and we can expect the DOE to continue looking into them as this program progresses.
+There are many other ways in which energy-efficiency can be improved upon, and we can expect the DOE to continue looking into them as this program progresses.

 We’re looking forward to the impact these improvements can have on jobs, money savings, and quality of work environments.